webkul/multi-vendor-marketplace-lite-for-woocommerce/wk_caching/readme.txt

 For any Query please generate a ticket at https://webkul.com/ticket/

 == Changelog ==

+= 1.0.9 (24-05-09) =
+Updated: Tags upto 5 as per WordPress standard.
+Updated: Tested upto values for WordPress 6.5 and WooCommerce 8.8
+Removed: unnecessary logging and printing.

 = 1.0.8 (23-12-27) =
 Added: Filter and settings to enable Redis cache from the current module.